/user/kayd @ devops :~$ cat youtube-system-sqs-architecture.md

 Implementing SQS in Your YouTube-like System

 Adding SQS to your video processing workflow is surprisingly straightforward.
-I’ll walk you through the key steps and configurations that worked best in our implementations.
+Here are the key steps and configurations.

 1. Create the SQS Queues